FJrodafo/University/Cheat_sheets/Docker/README.md

 ```

 The `Mountpoint` is the actual location of the data on the disk.
 Note that on most machines, you will need to have root access to access this directory from the host.

+## Additional information

+This cheat sheet is available on GitHub Gist at https://gist.github.com/FJrodafo/3b50a365587223e74cd8d93da960f867

+Explore more gists by Francisco José Rodríguez Afonso at https://gist.github.com/FJrodafo

 <link rel="stylesheet" href="./../../README.css">
 <a class="scrollup" href="#top">&#x1F53C</a>